Need to know

 All air conditioners have a dust filter in the indoor unit.
 This traps dust from the air as it circulates through, mainly to stop it clogging up the internal workings.

 Check the instructions for how to access the filters and how often you should clean them.
 Clean filters allow easier airflow and help your air conditioner run more smoothly and efficiently.
-See our guide and video on how to clean and maintain your air conditioner.

 How does an ionisation filter work?